Sv567/CodePen_Clone/README.md

 Save your pens for later reference.
 Share your pens:
 Share your pens with others.
-Contributing
-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-Fork the repository.
-Create your feature branch:
-bash
-Copy code
-git checkout -b feature-name
-Commit your changes:
-bash
-Copy code
-git commit -am 'Add some feature'
-Push to the branch:
-bash
-Copy code
-git push origin feature-name
-Submit a pull request.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ### Acknowledge -
 CodePen: Inspiration for the project.